jaspector

 Inspection requests coordinated during regular Planning & Protective Services hours (M–F). citeturn24view0

-Typical inspection sequence: Footing/foundation (building/plumbing/electrical), framing/rough-in (building/plumbing/electrical), and final inspections each require sign-off before occupancy. citeturn24view0
+Typical sequence: Footing/foundation (building/plumbing/electrical), framing/rough-in (building/plumbing/electrical), and final inspections each require sign-off before occupancy. citeturn24view0

 the application lists single-family, two-family, multi-family, townhouses, business, mercantile, institutional, educational, restaurants, bars/nightclubs, warehouse, daycare, hotel, and accessory uses (pools, garages, decks, fences). citeturn24view0

-Typical processing time is Not published on the application packet; plan reviewers respond once a complete package is received. citeturn24view0.
+Building permit processing times in Jefferson City, MO typically run Not published on the application packet; plan reviewers respond once a complete package is received. citeturn24view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Jefferson City, MO.
 The following work is generally exempt: The application packet does not publish an exempt-work list; applicants must ask the department for clarification. citeturn24view0.
+When in doubt, confirm with the local building department before starting work.